DeepseaPlatform/coastal/docs/_pages/devguide/codeofconduct.md

 ---
 layout: page
-title: How to contribute to DEEPSEA
+title: Our code of conduct
 permalink: /devguide/codeofconduct
 ---

-In order to foster an inclusive, kind, harassment-free, and cooperative community, thoughtbot enforces this code of conduct on our open source projects.
+In order to foster an inclusive, kind, harassment-free, and cooperative community, the core team tries to enforce this code of conduct on our open source projects.

 ## Summary

-Harassment in code and discussion or violation of physical boundaries is completely unacceptable anywhere in thoughtbot’s project codebases, issue trackers, chatrooms, mailing lists, meetups, and other events.
+Harassment in code and discussion or violation of physical boundaries is completely unacceptable anywhere in the project's codebases, issue trackers, chatrooms, mailing lists, meetups, and other events.
 Violators will be warned by the core team.
 Repeat violations will result in being blocked or banned by the core team at or before the 3rd violation.